 It is the duty of the Board of Directors to serve as a prudent fiduciary for shareholders and to oversee the management of the Company’s business.
 To fulfill its responsibilities and to discharge its duty, the Board of Directors follows the procedures and standards that are set forth in these guidelines.
 These guidelines are subject to modification from time to time as the Board of Directors deems appropriate in the best interests of the Company or as required by applicable laws and regulations.

 A Swiss national, he is fluent in German and English.
-He is a car enthusiast, and enjoys outdoor sports, photography, and spending time with his wife and two daughters.
 Walt holds an MBA from City University in Bellevue, Washington and completed executive programs at Columbia University, IMD, Switzerland, London Business School and INSEAD, France.

 Peter Buhler joined Quotient (NASDAQ:QTNT) as the company’s Chief Financial Officer in February 2020.
 Mr Buhler has more than 20 years of experience in the strategic and financial leadership of life science and technology businesses in both the public and private sectors, more recently with Zaluvida AG, where he served as Group Chief Financial Officer.